Our Review of

-Buyer's and Seller's Guide to Radon
+EPA's Home Buyer's and Seller's Guide to Radon:

-We give this glowing review of the Corentium Radon Detector, becase we've used this unit for over 5 years.
-It's been reliable and accurate for detecting Radon levels in our home and office.
+Airthings gets our glowing review for its line of air quality detectors.
+In particular, we have used the Airthings Corentium Radon Detector, and like it!
+We purchased our Airthings Corentium over seven years ago, and it has been reliable and accurate for detecting Radon levels in our home and office.
 It's definitely recommended for monitoring Radon.
-And, if you do Radon mitigation, it can help you to continuously monitor and keep your Radon levels down.
+Plus, if you ever need to install any Radon mitigation devices, this constant monitoring device can help you to know how well your system is working, in order to keep your home Radon levels down.
 Check it out on Amazon, where you can read other reviews and get your best price.